scholarmaverick1991/benford-tests/README.md

 # benford-tests
-this project is sorely created for the learning of how the benford test works
+this project is sorely created for the learning of how the benford test works using various popular python data science libraries for analysis and visualization.